tunahanaltintop/int2j-pg/README.md

-<p>A project of Java Programming on PostgreSQL Database training.</p>
+<p>A project of Java Programming on PostgreSQL Database training for Teaching Purpose</p>

 <ul>
     <li>Maven structure</li>